|Nutrition Facts (per serving)|

 It may be a bit retro, but this Cool Whip Jello is a great recipe for a holiday or potluck and may even be the hit at the dessert table.
 Raspberry gelatin is combined with whipped topping, then layered with a mixture of cream cheese, sugar, and Cool Whip.
 The finishing touch is a garnish of fresh raspberries.

-The pretty pink color is perfect for Easter, a baby or bridal shower, and even Christmastime.
+A simple and delicious dessert that is refreshing and light.
+The pretty pink color is perfect for Valentine's Day, Easter, a baby or bridal shower, and even Christmastime.
+It's also great for summertime barbecues, potlucks, or picnics.
 Use a decorative clear glass dish with high sides so everyone can see the attractive layers.

 1 (3-ounce) package raspberry Jello